omegazero-org/omz-proxy3-plugins/custom-headers/README.md

 ```

 This configuration adds "1.1 omz-proxy" to an existing `Via` header on all HTTP messages for any host, separated by `, `, or creates the header with that value (note that *omz-proxy* already adds this header by default).
 It also adds a `X-Powered-By` header with the given value for all responses, if it did not exist.
 Finally, for all subdomains of "example.com", an additional `Strict-Transport-Security` header is added or set to the given value.

+### VirtualHost plugin integration

+This plugin provides an integration with the *VirtualHost* plugin.
+Each virtual host object may contain an array named `customheaders` which contains objects of the same format as defined above.